edoardocattapan/ardo.github.io/_posts/2020-02-03-the-real-positivity.md

 So if you believe that the future could be better than the present, most probably you are not an optimist by definition.
 Granted that the perception of the present moment is constantly shifting, being an optimist is being contempt with the current frame of reality as it is now shaped in front of you.

-It pays to remind that everything is the *present* moment.
+It pays to remind that everything happens in the *present* moment.
-Even forward-looking ideas about the future are ideas about the present moment.
+Even those forward-looking ideas about the future are ideas in and about the present moment.
 Fear, anxiety, hope, regret may concern something *out* of the current state-of-the-world, but all they really are is the shapers of the current state-of-the-world.

 If you think about the future and feel better, you are feeling better now, in the present.